fasiha/kamiya-codec/README.md

 This library will make most sense if you have the book for reference.
 It currently implements part I of the book (up to page 47).

 ## Install

+Node.js developers: `npm install --save kamiya-codec` will add this package to your current project.

+For everyone else who just want to poke around:

 1. Install [Git](https://git-scm.com/).
 1. Install [Node.js](https://nodejs.org/).